vasil-sarandev/compactly/README.md

 The applications are containerized and naturally - the production _docker-compose_ file (docker-compose.yaml) doesn't include the shared services.
 Supposedly you have them running in the cloud or on a VPS at this point.

-The Build Step happens outside of Docker at this point because it's much easier to setup in Monorepos.
-(Moving the builds there and using Turborepo's `prune` method to ensure images only feature exactly what they need is a TODO).

 ## Running the Applications

 Use the `.env.sample` file and create `.env` files in the specific application folders.